blockhackersio/msgpunk/README.md

 # Run on a connected Android device
 cargo tauri android dev

-# Run as a desktop webview app (for testing IPC without a device)
-cargo tauri dev

 # Run browser-only with mock data (no Tauri IPC)
 pnpm dev